Bibhutpur Subdivision - Samastipur, Bihar

 Population of Bibhutpur Subdivision

-As per the Census 2011, Bibhutpur Subdivision has a total population of 3,38,149 people, consisting of 1,76,174 males and 1,61,975 females.
-There are 66,426 households in the subdivision with an average population density of 1,462 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Bibhutpur Subdivision had a total population of 3,38,149 people living in 66,426 households.
+The population comprised 1,76,174 males and 1,61,975 females, with an average population density of 1,462 people per km².
+The table below provides a rural-urban comparison of these statistics.

 | Category | Total | Rural | Urban |